brillout/wildcard-api/readme.md

 Yes.

-Note that if an endpoint function needs request informations, such as the HTTP headers to get the logged in user:
+Note that if an endpoint function needs request informations, such as:

 ~~~js
 const {endpoints} = require('wildcard-api/client');